Vyral/base-template/_posts/2019-11-18-what-is-our-blue-tape-guarantee.md

 This guarantee is meant to help us stay on the ball. **If we don’t communicate with you at least once a week when working with us, we’re happy to give a portion of the commission back to you at closing if we drop the ball at all**.
 We’re putting our money where our mouth is.

-If you want to learn more about this program or if you have any real-estate related questions, don’t hesitate to give me a call or send me an email.
+If you want to learn more about this program or if you have any real estate related questions, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.